-Help at the sticky wicket Sharing interests apart from bipolar disorder is just one of the attractions of the eCommunity.
-Robert a keen cricketer finds he is never stumped for an answer to any issue relating to his condition.
-Regardless of when you receive you diagnosis the eCommunity acts a rich source of help and support to help you across the line.
-I was diagnosed with bipolar disorder at the ripe old age of 52.
+About bipolar Your stories Bipolar UK services and activities Help at the sticky wicket Sharing interests other than bipolar disorder is just one of the attractions of the eCommunity.
+Robert, a keen cricketer, finds he is never stumped for answers to any issue relating to his condition.
+Regardless of when you receive your diagnosis, the eCommunity acts a rich source of help and support to help you across the line.
+I was diagnosed with bipolar at the ripe old age of 52.
 You might call me a late developer.
-My first episode knocked me for six, a scary encounter continuing the cricket analogy you might say I was bowled over by the experience.
+My first episode knocked me for six, a scary encounter.
+Continuing the cricket analogy you might say I was bowled over by the experience.
 In a bad way.
-My bipolar manifests itself in suicidal ideation and depression.
+My bipolar manifests itself in suicidal thinking and depression.
 Once I was put on mood stabilisers and stable I felt that I could then think about other remedial remedies.
 Early retirement certainly helped to take the edge of the stress.
-Also mindfulness and a more balanced lifestyle, exercise, sleep and less social contact where needed definitely helped.
-My mood nowadays is very stable, however, I recognise I can relapse at any time.
+Also mindfulness and a more balanced lifestyle - exercise, sleep and less social contact where needed - definitely helped.
+My mood nowadays is very stable.
+However, I recognise I can relapse at any time.
 Not bad going so far, not bad going at all as I’m 8 years in remission and taking each day as it comes.
 The experience is a gift and a curse.
 I often reflect on my experiences that bought me to where I am today.
 I’ve overdosed twice and was in a coma for 16 days.
 From that moment on I knew I had to get a grip of this and the penny finally dropped when I joined the eCommunity.
 We are likeminded individuals with shared experiences which we use to help, assist and prop each other up.
 I’m always learning but it’s also a great feeling to help others learn too.
-We are all on the same road, our journey, because of the similarities keeps us grounded.
-It’s this sense of community that is so important about how we help each other.
+We are all on the same road.
+The similarities on our journey keep us grounded.
+It’s this sense of community that is so important.
+We help each other.
 We are all in this together.
-In this times as we venture on a daily basis towards a more sheltered existence.
-As we watch the numbers climb there is a feeling of hope.
-Our community is strong so we are able to build on that strength through support that builds on the basis there are thousands of people I can rely on.
+As we watch the number of members climb there is a feeling of hope.
+Our community is strong.
+There are thousands of people I can rely on.
 I use the eCommunity daily and I’d encourage anyone to join the eCommunity if they need the support that is on offer through a wealth of individuals with lived experience all batting, fielding and acting as each other’s keeper when we find ourselves in a sticky wicket.